majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![road accident](/assets/img/article_imgs/turkey-roadtrip/39-highway.jpg)

-We assumed we'd be stuck waiting for a while considering we're in the middle of nowhere.
-But, to our surprise, road crews came in, cleaned up the roads, towed away the semi, and opened the road within only 20-30mins of waiting.
+We assumed we'd be stuck waiting for hours considering we're in the middle of nowhere.

+To our surprise, road crews came in, cleaned up the roads, towed away the semi, and opened the highway again within only 20-30mins of waiting.

 ![highway crews](/assets/img/article_imgs/turkey-roadtrip/40-highway.jpg)

 It's clear this country puts a lot of emphasis on clean, operational highway roads.

-We're welcome to Adana by the Sabancı Central Mosque.
-7:30pm.
+We're welcomed to Adana by the Sabancı Central Mosque at 7:30pm.

-It's one of the largest mosques in Turkey with a towering 6 minarets.
+It's one of the largest mosques in Turkey with 6 towering minarets.

 ![mosque](/assets/img/article_imgs/turkey-roadtrip/41-mosque.jpg)